seasonHxy/viteblog/docs/language/express/show-3-Descisions--001.md

  what kind of investments do you want to own?
 Do you like real estate?
 Do you like stocks?
  Do you like bonds, mutual funds?
 Whatever it is that you wanna invest in, that's clarity you cannot take action and you cannot improve your financial situation. if you don't have clarity.
 Lack of clarity means lack of power.
-And pow is the ability to take action.
+And power is the ability to take action.
  Extreme clarity leads to extreme results.

  The third decision, that will change your financial life is this: Decide what price are you willing to pay.